-Incoming students must take a proficiency exam to measure their computer skills.
-Those who do not receive a passing grade must take the non-credit Introduction to Computers course (CMPU 0301).
-Incoming students also take the Bible Content Test and those who score 115 or above are exempted from Life and Revelation of Christ (BIBL 2301) and Old Testament Law and History (BIBL 1311).
+Incoming students take the Bible Theology Test and those who score 115 or above are exempted from Life and Revelation of Christ (BIBL 2301) and Old Testament Law and History (BIBL 1311).
 Students exempted from courses based on these tests are freed from those particular course requirements and may take the credits as open electives.
 The total number of credits necessary to graduate from Trinity College is unchanged.

-Florida's Statewide Course Numbering System
+Florida's Statewide Course Numbering System (Section 1007.24, Florida Statutes)

-Courses in this catalog are identified by prefixes and numbers that were assigned by Florida's Statewide Course Numbering System (SCNS).
-This numbering system is used by all public postsecondary institutions in Florida and 27 participating nonpublic institutions.
+Some courses in this catalog are identified by prefixes and numbers that were assigned by Florida's Statewide Course Numbering System (SCNS).
+This numbering system is used by all public postsecondary institutions in Florida and by participating nonpublic institutions.
 The major purpose of this system is to facilitate the transfer of courses between participating institutions.
 Students and administrators can use the online SCNS to obtain course descriptions and specific information about course transfer between participating Florida institutions.
-This information is at the SCNS website at http://scns.fldoe.org.
+This information is at the SCNS website at http://scns.fldoe. org.